HMuraja/p5-book-review/README.md

 ## Agile Stragety
 Agile methodologies were applied in the development process of this project.
-Following principles were kept in mind during he process:
+Following principles were kept in mind during the process:
 - Development process maintained flexible, so changes could be implemented if it yielded better results.
-- Features where kept to minimum, avoiding useless features.
+- Features were kept to minimum, avoiding useless features.
 - Features were implemented in order of priority.
 - Project was developed in small iterations in order ensure functionality of each feature implemented.
 - Github Project board was used as an information radiator to manage feature implementation.
 - User Stories were used to design user centric features

 ## User Stories
 User Stories were made using the Github _Issues_ feature.
 Each issue equated a User Story.
-Each Issue was tagged with a lable, a Github Issues feature, based on it's importance for the application.
+Each Issue was tagged with a label, a Github Issues feature, based on it's importance for the application.
 Following labels were created (listed in order of importance):
 - Must have
 - Should have
 - Could have
 - Nice to have

-Issues were added on the Github Projects Boards, a builtin management tool from GitHub, as tasks.
+Issues were added on the Github Projects Boards, a built in management tool from GitHub, as tasks.
 The implementation of the features was tracked by moving the tasks on each of the boards column.
 Three columns were named: Todo, InProgress and Done.

 All together **number** user stories were drafted and Acceptance Criteria together with Tasks were created.
 View all user stories on the repository issues or on the project board [@P5 Book Review App Kanban](https://github.com/users/HMuraja/projects/5/views/1).

 ### Backend User Stories
-Following **9** user stories were implemented during the development of the backedn API.
-Please see the [project issues](https://github.com/HMuraja/p5-book-review/issues) for the relevant userstories with the **BackEnd tag**.
+Following **9** user stories were implemented during the development of the backend API.
+Please see the [project issues] (https://github.com/HMuraja/p5-book-review/issues) for the relevant user stories with the **BackEnd tag**.

 <details><summary>Backend User Stories Table</summary>